 Workshops, retreats and day programmes offer a unique combination of nature based experiences combined with a self-reflective theme.
 They draw on the use of poetry to give focus, drawing and group sharing to help firm up the path ahead, by spending time in nature, with forest and river, a place to find a slower rhythm of being, as they refresh, revitalise and ground us.
-There are several options for accommodation for workshops and retreats longer than a day.
-We can at times offer individual bedrooms in the farm cottage, house, as well as a house bus.
-Or you can pitch your own tent.
-Otherwise there are several B&B options close by.
-Or you can lower the fee cost and camp in your own tent.
-See 2020/21 offerings below.

 The Nature of Wellbeing – A day workshop for All artists

 To be held 28 February 2021 at Te Ao o Te Pukeko Wellbeing Centre.
 A chance to express your connection with nature and a special place for you in the Wairarapa, (or outside the region if you don’t live here) through your choice of one of three workshops on offer.
 Thanks to Carterton Creative Communities we are able to offer three exciting workshops, complete with well known Arts Facilitators for $20 person person waged and $10 for unwaged.
 You will need to register for the day.
 Keen to know more or register for these limited workshops please contact us Participants can choose 1 of three four hour long workshops on offer.
 Limited to 8 people per workshop and to those 16 years and older.